Want to just get started? Click here to sign up for Semrush and find competitor backlinks today.

 All too often we consult with businesses who tell us who their competitors are when we first start working together.
 But once we start doing our own research, we discover that they’re actually competing with completely different companies.

 Let’s say you have a brick and mortar bicycle shop in a small town.
 If there’s another bike shop across the street, it’s fairly obvious that they are your competition.
 However, when you’re conducting business online, it’s not always so straightforward.

 So head over to Google and start searching for the long-tail keywords that we previously identified.

-For this example, I stuck with “small business content marketing” as our keyword.
+For this example, we stuck with “small business content marketing” as our keyword.
 Skip over the advertisements and eliminate websites like Wikipedia.

 Scroll through the remaining results.
-I’d recommend creating a spreadsheet where you can simply list the URLs for your competitors.
+We’d recommend creating a spreadsheet where you can simply list the URLs for your competitors.
 This is the best way to stay organized.

 Go through the top 10-20 results.
 Then continue this process for all of the keywords and related search terms.